Last Updated on

-A WiFi extender (also called by many as WiFi repeater or WiFi booster) is wirelessly connected to a router or an access point (which means extender should get strong WiFi signals in first place), receives the WiFi signal, and re-transmits them.
+A WiFi extender (also called by many as WiFi repeater or WiFi booster) is wirelessly connected to a router or an access point (which means extender should get strong WiFi signals in the first place), receives the WiFi signal, and re-transmits them.

-Ideal location of these extenders is the halfway between your main router and a dead-spot.
+The ideal location of these extenders is the halfway between your main router and a dead-spot.

 The re-transmitted signal won't be as powerful though, and with each hop, the latency will increase which is not so good for tasks like online gaming.

 That is the reason why you can't have too many WiFi extenders around your house.
 Because doing this may make the situation even worse.